lucabol/MyBlog/posts/2022-08-05-excel-financial-functions-live-on.md

 I have a sweet spot for [this library](https://github.com/fsprojects/ExcelFinancialFunctions).

-I coded it the summer my daughter was born 12 years ago, while back in Italy for three months.
+I coded it the summer my daughter was born in 2008, while back in Italy for three months.
 It is one of my first forays into functional programming.

 I coded most of them with the sea in front of me.
 I would bet that it is one of the most Excel-compliant libraries in existence across all languages.